Sean Matsuda: Conception and design

 During the development of Capcom's Street Fighter III: New Generation fighting game, the development team found they were running out of time to finish the character Hugo.
 In an interview, Tomoshi Sadamoto stated they created the character Sean, a headswap of the character Ken Masters, to fill this empty slot.
 Sean's appearance was created by Kinu Nishimura, who due to it being a headswap created just his face, with the direction to make the character "dark skinned".

-Standing 175 cm (5 ft 9 in) tall, Sean is a young man with the sides of his head shaved and the top stylized into vertical dreadlocks.
+Standing tall, Sean is a young man with the sides of his head shaved and the top stylized into vertical dreadlocks.
 His outfit consists of a yellow karate gi with a black belt, and red fingerless martial arts gloves on his hands.
 Sean's ears are pierced, something they felt was difficult to properly portray in his artwork.
 Additionally, they had considered having his palms and the soles of his feet be paler, but scrapped this concept during development.

 According to Sadamoto, Sean was intended to be a "handicap" character, introduced into the game for players to choose when playing against their friends that may not be as skilled.
 Nishimura felt the character was too often compared to Dan Hibiki, a joke character introduced previously in the Street Fighter franchise, not wanting Sean to be seen as just in the context of an older character.
 As times went on though, fans began to see Sean as his own character and someone trying to live up to another character's image, which she appreciated.